0x000m/old/_posts/2022-05-18-bookshelves.md

 permalink: bs
 ---

 I hesitated to publish all the books I own because I own a lot and because I wasn't sure how to best categorise them.
-I'm also uncomfortable recommending books generally because I think a lot of what makes a good book for *you* is when you read it.
+I'm also uncomfortable recommending or critisizing books generally because I think a lot of what makes a good book for *you* is when you read it.
 For example, its been my experience that the order in which you read
 *The Fountainhead* and *Atlas Shrugged* determines which one you will like more.
 The Bible meant nothing to me during my childhoold and early twenties until I experienced several personal tragedies and humbled out a lot.
 I'm not a fan of Ryan Holiday's wildly successful books on Stoicism and I think part of it is to do with